 This can prove especially useful during a downturn.
 Most investors want to avoid a reshuffling of their portfolio as the costs can quickly add up and it is incredibly difficult to time the market correctly.
 Therefore, instead of selling a large part of a portfolio when traders anticipate a correction, CFDs could be used to speculate on falling prices.

 Whether the Cash CFD (UK100) or Futures CFD (FTSE100.fs) will be more suitable to a trader, will primarily depend on his trading style.
 If the trader holds positions for a short period of time, UK100 might be preferred as it has low spreads.
 On the other hand, if the is a long-term trader FTSE100.fs might be preferred as there are no swap charges.

 Cash CFDs have lower spreads and are more suitable for short-term traders, while Futures CFDs are popular amongst position traders as no daily swap fees are charged.
 Traders should note that futures CFDs are subject to a rollover.
 A rollover is when a trader moves their position from the front-month contract (close to the expiration date) to another contract date in the future, to avoid the costs or obligations associated with the settlement of the contracts.
 Contract rollovers are profit neutral.

 Exchange Traded Funds (ETFs) are the easiest way to invest in the FTSE 100 index.
 It is more cost-effective than buying the individual shares and the rebalancing is done quarterly.

 While ETFs can be leveraged too, they will usually have less flexibility than trading CFDs.
-However, if a long-term investor and don't really want to actively trade the product, ETF might be found as an efficient solution.
+However, if a long-term investor doesn't really want to actively trade the product, ETF might be found as an efficient solution.